 Background Our paper relates to three different strands of the literature.
 The first one is the recent and ongoing literature on tax progressivity and revenue maximization in macroeconomic models.
-Examples of this line of work include Badel, Huggett and Luo (2020), Bakış, Kaymak and Poschke (2015), Conesa, Kitao and Krueger (2009), Erosa and Koreshkova (2007), Guner, López-Segovia and Ramos (2020), Heathcote, Storesletten and Violante (2017), Holter, Krueger and Stepanchuk (2019), Kinderman and Krueger (2022), and our work in Guner, Lopez-Daneri and Ventura (2016).
+Examples of this line of work include Badel et al. (2020), Bakış et al. (2015), Conesa et al. (2009), Erosa and Koreshkova (2007), Guner et al. (2020), Heathcote et al. (2017), Holter et al. (2019), Kindermann and Krueger (2022), and our work in Guner et al. (2016).
 Our emphasis here is different: we go beyond single tax instruments and focus on the mix of taxes that minimize welfare losses for distinct revenue targets.

 The second group we connect to is recent papers on the interplay of taxes and transfers in dynamic equilibrium models.
-Examples of this work include Boar and Midrigan (2022), Carroll, Luduvice and Young (2023), Conesa, Li and Li (2020), Conesa, Li and Li (2023), Dyrda and Pedroni (2022), Ferriere, Grübener, Navarro and Vardishvili (2023), Guner, Kaygusuz and Ventura (2022b), Lopez-Daneri (2016) and Luduvice (2021).
+Examples of this work include Boar and Midrigan (2022), Carroll et al. (2023), Conesa et al. (2020), Conesa et al. (2023), Dyrda and Pedroni (2023), Ferriere et al. (2023), Guner et al. (2022b), Lopez-Daneri (2016) and Luduvice (2021).
 Our analysis shares the interplay between the degree of progressivity in taxation and transfers with these papers.
-In particular, Boar and Midrigan (2022), Conesa, Li and Li (2020), and Macnamara, Pidkuyko and Rossi (2022) emphasize the role of consumption taxes for efficient redistribution, and Macnamara, Pidkuyko and Rossi (2022) do not find any role for wealth taxes.3 Nonetheless, our focus here is different.
+In particular, Boar and Midrigan (2022), Conesa et al. (2020), and Macnamara et al. (2022) emphasize the role of consumption taxes for efficient redistribution, and Macnamara et al. (2022) do not find any role for wealth taxes.3 Nonetheless, our focus here is different.
 We consider this interplay while focusing on multiple forms of taxation to raise revenue to minimize welfare losses.
-On this, our approach follows the footsteps of Cooley and Ohanian (1997), who study the long-run effects of the British policy of using taxes on capital to finance World War II expenditures tions of higher spending and debt financing and the consequences that emerge from the need for higher revenues in the coming years.
+On this, our approach follows the footsteps of Cooley and Ohanian (1997), who study the long-run effects of the British policy of using taxes on capital to finance World War II expenditures

+Finally, our paper is connected with a few articles that analyze the macroeconomic implications of higher spending and debt financing and the consequences that emerge from the need for higher revenues in the coming years.
 Examples include Auerbach and Gorodnichenko (2017), Barro (2020), Gomme (2022), Nelson and Phillips (2021), among several others.
 Among these papers, Nelson and Phillips (2021) are close to our analysis in the current paper.
 These authors focus on the macroeconomic and intergenerational effects of financing additional spending in a life-cycle growth model with ex-ante heterogeneity.
 Unlike our work, they do not attempt to reproduce earnings or wealth distributions and do not consider consumption, wealth taxes, and transfers as tax instruments.
 More importantly, they do not characterize the optimal mix to raise a given level of additional revenue.